-- 22. The Examination Board will make a decision on academic grounds when deciding whether or not a BSc (Hons) International Management student is suitable to repeat the year.
+- 22. The Examination Board will make a decision on academic grounds when deciding whether or not a BSc (Hons) International Management with American Business Studies student is suitable to repeat the year.
 This outcome of this decision is also subject to teaching capacity not being exceeded.
 (37) - 23.
-A student on BSc (Hons) in International Management can normally only repeat the year on one occasion during the whole programme, either at Year 1 or Year 2 (subject to teaching capacity not being exceeded).
+A student on BSc (Hons) in International Management with American Business Studies can normally only repeat the year on one occasion during the whole programme, either at Year 1 or Year 2 (subject to teaching capacity not being exceeded).
 Exceptions may be permitted in cases of approved and verified mitigating circumstances.
 (38) - 24.
 Fees are payable when a year is repeated as a result of a failure, without approved and verified mitigating circumstances.
 (39) - 25.
 A student who is repeating the year cannot carry forward credit from the year that is being repeated.
 (40) - 26.
 Alternative arrangements may be sought where professional body requirements take precedence.
 (41)